vanceeasleaf/json-editor/README.md

 // Custom validators must return an array of errors or an empty array if valid JSONEditor.defaults.custom_validators.push((schema, value, path) => {
   const errors = [];
-  if (schema.format==="date") {
+  if (schema.format === "date") {
     if (!/^[0-9]{4}-[0-9]{2}-[0-9]{2}$/.test(value)) {
       // Errors must be an object with `path`, `property`, and `message` errors.push({
         path: path,
-        property: 'format',
+        property: "format",
-        message: 'Dates must be in the format "YYYY-MM-DD"' });
+        message: 'Dates must be in the format "YYYY-MM-DD"', });
     }
   }